amanaligit/conFusionServer/README.md

 # conFusionServer

-This is a project developed for a Restaurant to present Dishes with user and admin login  using React, Node-Express and MongoDB.
+This is a project developed for a Restaurant to present Dishes with user and admin login  using a React and Redux, Node-Express and MongoDB.
 To run, just run "npm install" or "yarn install --ignore-engines" to install the dependencies.
 Then run "npm start" or
 "yarn start" to start the project on localhost:3000.
 Visit this url in your web browser to access the React GUI.

 Functions: